LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W09-D1-CORS.md

 Many APIs are intentionally designed to be called from a <u>server</u>, not directly from a browser.
 There are two main reasons providers omit CORS headers:

 **1. API key security**
 APIs that require a key expect that key to be kept secret on a server.
 If CORS were allowed, a developer could call the API directly from browser code — but that would expose the API key to anyone who inspects the page's source or uses the developer tools network tab to view the HTTP request.
-Omitting CORS headers forces developers to route requests through a backend on the server, keeping the key hidden.
+Omitting CORS headers forces developers to route requests through a proxy on the server, keeping the key hidden.

 **2. Design intent**
 Some APIs are simply built for server-to-server communication and have no expectation of being called from a browser.
 Since CORS headers aren't needed for server-to-server calls, the provider doesn't include them.